 - Queuing of baht buses such as on the left on the second road near boys town is not allowed.

-- There will be 4 new routes, marked line 4, 5, 6 and 7, these will replace the existing routes
+- There will be 4 new routes, marked lines 4, 5, 6, and 7, these will replace the existing routes

 Under the new regulations, baht buses do not operate on Pattaya’s Soi Buakaow or the second Road.

 Due to the initial shortcomings of the regulations and the implementation of new bus stops the Colonel postponed the implementation of the new regulations until February 2017.
 The new regulations are now enforceable and indeed anyone who has traveled along Soi Buakow recently will see the new regulations in force and the absence of baht buses.